antonhornquist/Grrr-sc/README.md

 ## Description

-Grrr-sc provides high level UI abstractions for grid based controllers simplifying interaction with for instance [monome](http://monome.org) 40h, 64, 128 and 256 devices.
+Grrr-sc provides high level UI abstractions for grid based controllers facilitating building complex UIs targeted to for instance [monome](http://monome.org) 40h, 64, 128 and 256 devices.

+Widgets, ie. buttons and toggles, can be placed on controllers.
+Widgets may be placed in containers.
+Containers may be nested for building paged UIs and modes.

+Grrr reuses principles of the standard SuperCollider GUI class library (see link::Guides/GUI-Introduction::).

 ## Usage